 5 Reasons to Take a Food Tour in the 518 – Upstate New York’s Capital Region

-You get to savor specialties from five local eateries in one day.
+1. You sample more local flavors at five eateries in one day.

-The tastes along our food tours are more than just delectable portions of your progressive brunch or lunch; they are specifically chosen to connect either Capital Region city’s historical backdrop with its evolving “FOOD PRINT.”
-Taste of Troy Food Tours spent hours combing through the Rensselaer County and Albany Historical Society’s archives linking the tour’s tastes to what was served or sold in the respective area’s in their heyday.
+Taste of Troy Food Tours founder, Amy Koren-Roth, spent hours combing through the Rensselaer County and Albany Historical Society’s archives, studying what was served (or sold) in each city’s heyday, dating back to the 1860s.
 You will end the tour with a sense of the amazing past these Hudson River sister cities have while appreciating the thriving scene that makes Albany and Troy the small city gems that they are today.
 Along with a great history lesson, you’ll gain insight to some of the local favorite things to do, places to eat and spots to spend time.

-When you next find yourself looking for weekend plans in the Capital Region, May through October, book a tour, carve out 3 hours and put your foot to the pavement and give yourself to the Taste(s) of Troy (and now Albany, too!) as you embark on the Central Troy Historic District or Downtown Albany Tour!
+When you next find yourself looking for weekend plans in the Capital Region, May through October, book a tour and carve out 3 hours and give yourself Taste(s) of Troy and Albany, NY!
 Troy tours are offered on Saturdays at 10 a.m. and Albany tours are offered on Fridays at 12:45 p.m.